mjbrusso/game2dboard/README.md

 ### Properties

-Use properties to access board attributes, like public fields.<br>Example:
+Use properties to access board attributes like public fields.<br>Example:
   ```python
     b.title = "Hello"       # Sets the window title
     sz = b.size             # Gets the total number of elements